 What I learned this past year is that you don’t have to be a pushy salesman to do well at affiliate marketing.
 And while it certainly helps to have high blog traffic, you don’t need a ton.

 What you do need is trust.

 Trust from readers who come to your blog, podcast, or Youtube channel.
 You can’t recommend crappy services or poorly made products.
 If you do, then nobody will listen to you.
 You can’t sound like a snake oil salesmen, because nobody will buy from you.

 The beauty of affiliate marketing is that it is truly one of the most flexible ways to make money while traveling.
 My friend Michelle, who is also a full-time RVer, made six figures last year from affiliate marketing.
 Granted, she’s been doing this for a long time and is an outlier.
 Most affiliate marketers never bring in this high dollar amount, but for someone such as myself, a couple thousand dollars a month would go a long way.

 If you want to learn more about affiliate marketing, here are a couple resources I would check out:

-- Michelle’s course called “Making Sense of Affiliate Marketing“.
+1. Michelle’s course called “Making Sense of Affiliate Marketing“

-I’m enrolled in this course and I saw a huge/immediate uptick in my affiliate earnings after joining Michelle’s course.
-I don’t buy/join many courses, but Michelle’s is one of the few that is worth every penny.
+I’m enrolled in this course and I saw a huge and immediate uptick in my affiliate earnings after joining Michelle’s course.
+I don’t buy many courses, but Michelle’s is one of the few that is worth every penny.
 She walks you step by step through how to get started in affiliate marketing and teaches you everything you need to know.

 You can check out Michelle’s course here (this is an affiliate link: if you purchase her course through my link, I’ll get a kickback for sending you her way).